fleetdm/fleet/README.md

 Now run that installer (double click, on a Mac) to enroll your own computer as a host in Fleet.
 In Fleet, after several seconds, you should now see your local computer as a new host.

+## Bugs
+To report a bug or request a feature, [click here](https://github.com/fleetdm/fleet/issues).

 ## Capabilities